IIR at COP29 in Baku: Week 1 in review

 Marco Duran (IIR) with Suruchi Bhadwal (TERI)

-World Leaders Climate Action Summit and Methane and Finance Discussions
+World Leaders Climate Action Summit and Discussions on Methane and Financing

 On 12 November, the IIR attended the official opening ceremony of the World Leaders Climate Action Summit, with representations of the heads of state.
 Opening statements were delivered by President of the Republic of Azerbaijan Ilham Aliyev, Secretary-General of the United Nations António Guterres, and Mayor of Kuala Lumpur and former Executive Director of the United Nations Human Settlements Programme Maimunah Mohd Sharif.